awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

-# Troubleshoot Your Network Load Balancer<a name="load-balancer-troubleshooting"></a>
+# Troubleshoot your Network Load Balancer<a name="load-balancer-troubleshooting"></a>

 The following information can help you troubleshoot issues with your Network Load Balancer\.

 ## A registered target is not in service<a name="target-not-in-service"></a>

 If a target is taking longer than expected to enter the `InService` state, it might be failing health checks\.
 Your target is not in service until it passes one health check\.
-For more information, see [Health Checks for Your Target Groups](target-group-health-checks.md)\.
+For more information, see [Health checks for your target groups](target-group-health-checks.md)\.

 Verify that your instance is failing health checks and then check for the following: